ASD-Blueprint/desktop.gov.au/blueprint/security/hybrid-incident-response-plan.md

 * Microsoft Cloud App Security (MCAS) Threat Detection, Privileged Accounts, and Access Control dashboards spanning the whole Microsoft 365 deployment, along with configurable email alerts and automatic response capabilities.
 * Local Windows 10 events logs written to each Windows 10 endpoint including authentication attempts, firewall activities, and Windows Defender Application Control (WDAC) events.

-Due to its containment, eradication and recovery capabilities in addition to its detection and analysis functionality, Microsoft Defender ATP is the primary incident response tool for the Blueprint and is described in further detail in the section below.
+Due to its containment, eradication and recovery capabilities in addition to its detection and analysis functionality, Microsoft Defender ATP is the primary incident response tool for the blueprint and is described in further detail in the section below.

 ### Microsoft Defender ATP